 - What does your immediate reaction to roadblocks look like?

 Such questions show your analytical mindset and if you can compare different approaches to decide on the best one.
-First, however, you should gain relevant human resources knowledge to sharpen your problem-solving skills as an HR professional.
+First, however, you must gain relevant human resources knowledge to sharpen your problem-solving skills as an HR professional.

-Interpersonal Skills Related Questions
+Interpersonal Skills Relevant Questions

-Interpersonal skills are essential for every human resources position, and the HR intern role is no different.
 Some of the different questions you may face during an HR intern interview are given below:

 - How do you take criticism and learn from it?